jnasante/ccew-ios/06-adv-view-controllers/06-01-advanced-view-controllers.markdown

 For this kind of application, begin with a tab bar application.
 Remove the connection to the view controllers for each tab and then drag in new Navigation View Controllers from the object library.
 Then connect the tabs to those navigation view controllers.

 Remember that each tab maintains its own view controller.
 If you use navigation view controllers, then each tab, or however many tabs you choose, maintain their own navigation view controllers.
 Each tab will have a separate navigation stack and changes to the navigation stack on one tab will not and should not affect the navigation stack on another.

+You will build a more complex application with tab and navigation controllers in your homework assignment.